mongodb/docs/source/includes/fact-mongomirror-oplog.rst

-Because :program:`mongomirror` tails the source oplog and *applies* the entries to the destination cluster, the destination oplog is not an exact duplicate of the source's oplog.
+Because :binary:`~bin.mongomirror` tails the source oplog and *applies* the entries to the destination cluster, the destination oplog is not an exact duplicate of the source's oplog.
 Instead, the tailed entries from the source oplog become part of an ``applyOps`` entry in the destination oplog.

-For example, after :program:`mongomirror` has performed the initial sync, the source replica set receives three insert operations and has the following oplog entries for these operations:
+For example, after :binary:`~bin.mongomirror` has performed the initial sync, the source replica set receives three insert operations and has the following oplog entries for these operations: